 Brief history of GMDSS development

 The development of GMDSS started in the 1970s, driven by the IMO's recognition of the need for a modernized distress communication system.
 After extensive research, planning, and collaboration, GMDSS was adopted in 1988 as part of SOLAS amendments.
-It became fully operational on February 1, 1999, marking a significant milestone in maritime safety history.
+It came into force on February 1, 1999, marking a significant milestone in maritime safety history.

 "The introduction of GMDSS has been a game-changer in maritime safety.
 It has significantly improved our ability to respond to emergencies and protect the lives of those at sea." - Captain James Thompson, maritime safety expert